LI doctor awakens to earthquake during Puerto Rico visit

 The couple were feeling the effects of a powerful 6.4 magnitude earthquake that crushed an elderly man, injured at least eight others, sent thousands fleeing their homes and caused buildings to fall.

-Several charities and nonprofits are mobilizing aid to be sent from Long Island to the Puerto Rican island.
+Several charities and nonprofits are mobilizing aid to be sent from Long Island to the island.

 One of the groups is Latina Moms of Long Island, which asked for donations of first-aid kits, flashlights, batteries, ropes, portable cots, tents, blankets, water, waterproof backpacks, solar lamps, blood-pressure medicine and insulin, according to a news release from founder Dorothy Santana.